ramseyjiang/go_mid_to_senior/patterns/behavioral/readme.md

 Visitor is a behavioral design pattern that allows you to add new algorithms from the objects structure on which they operate.
 It involves defining a separate object (the visitor) that can visit each object in a complex structure and perform some operation on it.
 This way, you can modify the behavior of a group of objects without changing their individual classes.

+The State pattern is a behavioral design pattern that allows an object to change its behavior based on its internal state.
+It allows an object to change its behavior without changing its class, by delegating the responsibility of behavior to different state objects.
+The State pattern promotes loose coupling, high cohesion, and easy maintenance of the codebase.